sarabmarz/Blackjack/README.md

 # blackjack

-<h4 align="center">A Blackjack game created the goal is to get closer to 21 than the dealer without going over.
-If my hand is closer to 21, I win.
-If the dealer's hand is closer, or if I go over 21 (busted), I lose.</h4>
+<h4 align="center">A Blackjack game created for the second project of my HTML University class.
+It simulates the classic card game with win, lose, and busted scenarios.</h4>

 <h4 align="center">This project was built using <a href="https://developer.mozilla.org/en-US/docs/Web/HTML">HTML</a>, <a href="https://developer.mozilla.org/en-US/docs/Web/CSS">CSS</a>, <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript">JavaScript</a>, and <a href="https://getbootstrap.com/">Bootstrap</a>.</h4>